aviraj07/Dear-Diary/README.md

 - On the index, you can see the date and subject of your writeup.

 ## Structure/Design of program
 It is mainly written in Flask.
-HTML and CSS used for layout and styling.
+HTML and CSS are used for layout and styling.
 <br>
 Main files:
 <br>